hashicorp/terraform-website/content/source/docs/enterprise/vcs/gitlab-eece.html.md

     ![TFE screenshot: the connect organization button](./images/tfe-connect-orgname.png)

-    This takes you to a page on GitLab.com, asking whether you want to authorize the app.
+    This takes you to a page on GitLab, asking whether you want to authorize the app.

     ![GitLab screenshot: the authorization screen](./images/gitlab-authorize.png)

 2. Click the green "Authorize" button at the bottom of the authorization page.
-This returns you to TFE's OAuth Configuration page, where the GitLab.com client's information has been updated.
+This returns you to TFE's OAuth Configuration page, where the GitLab client's information has been updated.

 ## Finished

-At this point, GitLab.com access for TFE is fully configured, and you can create Terraform workspaces based on your organization's shared repositories.
+At this point, GitLab access for TFE is fully configured, and you can create Terraform workspaces based on your organization's shared repositories.